bcbio/bcbio-nextgen/docs/contents/pipelines.rst

   calling to detect larger structural variations like deletions, duplications, inversions and copy number variants (CNVs).

+- An `evaluation of joint calling`_ with GATK HaplotypeCaller, FreeBayes, Platypus and samtools.
+This validates the joint calling implementation, allowing scaling of large population germline experiments.
+It also demonstrates improved performance of new callers: samtools 1.0 and Platypus.

 bcbio automates post-variant calling annotation to make the outputs easier to feed directly into your biological analysis.
 We annotate variant effects using `snpEff`_ or `Variant Effect Predictor`_ (VEP), and